Severson-Group/docs.amdc.dev/source/getting-started/control-with-amdc/autogen/index.md

 2. Click `Model Settings` in the `REFERENCED MODEL` section.
     1. Set `Fixed-step-size` as `Ts`.
 3. Save the Simulink file.

+The example of Simulink file along with the referenced model is stored [here](./simulink/).

 ### Generate C-code